 I’m not going to do anything in two days.
 You’re crazy.
 You’ve got a lot of nerve to call me on a Saturday, hoping I can come up with something.
 Well I can’t.
 Nobody in the world can do it.
 It will embarrass me and you.
 I don’t want anything to do with it.
 We’re still good friends, but that’s impossible.

 About two hours later, Ryman was hard at work.
-By Sunday night, he and Walt had finished a beautiful detailed drawing of the park.
+By Sunday night, he and Walt had finished a beautifully detailed drawing of the park.

 With Roy at their side, he helped him win over investors and the $17 million it took to build Disneyland.